Sorry, this service is currently unavailable.

 Home improvement and gardens

-We've brought together some common home improvement and garden issues, which may help you to resolve problems yourself or indicate when you need to forward something on to us.
+We've brought together some common home improvement and garden issues, to advise when we can help and when you need to seek our permission to make changes.

 Use our Contact Us form to get in touch